-The excess doesn’t apply to some benefits - making claims for Vitality GP, Lifestyle Surgery, NHS Hospital Cash Benefit, Childbirth Cash Benefit and Assistance at Home.
+The excess doesn’t apply to some benefits - making claims for Vitality GP, NHS Hospital Cash Benefit and Childbirth Cash Benefit.
 It also doesn’t apply to claims made under the Dental Cover option and the Worldwide Travel Cover option, where a different excess may apply.
 Read more

 Any conditions we can’t cover are called personal medical exclusions.
 A personal medical exclusion is usually a pre-existing condition or symptom, or a previous illness.
 If we apply a personal medical exclusion to your cover, we also exclude any related conditions.

 A related condition is any symptom, disease, illness or injury which reasonable medical opinion considers to be associated with another symptom, disease, illness or injury.